 Paddy took a fall last Tuesday.
 But not to worry, nothing was hurt except his pride.
 Still, widow Perkins insists on bringing him healing tea and scones every afternoon.
 Paddy doesn’t seem to mind too much, either.
 Everyone is talking about where this might lead.

 Trevor’s twelve geese got loose again.
 This time they made it as far as Blueberry Pond.
 Constable Higgins rounded them up and took them home in a hay wagon.
 The geese seemed genuinely pleased with the whole adventure.
 Of course Trevor is a nervous wreck.
 He just can’t figure out how they are getting through the gate.
 He said he had it double padlocked this time.
 Smart geese, I’d say.

 The new school teacher is fitting in nicely.
 He attends almost every village event, and everyone likes him ever so much.
-He’s so friendly and handsome.
+He’s so friendly and so handsome.

 Well, that’s all from me.
 Keep having fun, and do write back soon.

 Oh yes, look, there’s a drawing in the bottom margin.
 Goodness, is that Auntie Edna on her bicycle?
 I do believe it is.
 So she’s finally got the brakes fixed and pumped up the tires.
 Good for her.
 The village wasn’t the same without her peddling back and forth along main street ten times a day.

 She quickly turned the letter over.
 Oh, nothing more.
 But what about the important news?